jacobrosenfeld/ytdlp-self-hosted/README.md

 ### How Authentication Works

-- All pages require authentication
+- All pages require authentication via login form
-- Browser will prompt for username/password on first access
-- Credentials are checked against environment variables
-- Failed authentication returns HTTP 401 Unauthorized
+- Users see a sleek login page matching the app's FCP X theme
+- Successful login creates a session that persists across requests
+- Failed login shows error message on the login page
+- Logout link available in top-right corner of all pages
+- Sessions automatically expire when browser is closed

 ## Usage